Tarrant County Coronavirus Hotline

 Declaration of Local Disaster Amended

 Today Mayor Trevino signed an eighth amended declaration of local disaster to ensure that the city remains consistent with Governor Abbott’s Executive Orders and Open Texas Plan.
-You can read the amended declaration here.
+You can read the eighth amended declaration online.

 April 27, 2020